ValidMind for model validation 2 — Start the model validation process

 Pearson Correlation Matrix

-• Absence of Redundant Features: The lack of high correlations suggests that each variable contributes unique information, with minimal risk of redundancy or multicollinearity.
+• Minimal risk of redundancy: The lack of strong correlations suggests that each variable contributes distinct information to the dataset.

 Figures

-ValidMind Figure validmind.data_validation.PearsonCorrelationMatrix:b0d9
+ValidMind Figure validmind.data_validation.PearsonCorrelationMatrix:ddb6

 Documenting test results